leoggehrer/ExamExercise-QTCityCongestionCharge/Rules.md

 Tuesday: 20 EUR (because of max. payment per day)
 Wednesday: 20 EUR (because of max. payment per day)
 Thursday: 20 EUR (because of max. payment per day)
-Friday: 15 EUR + 3 EUR = 18 EUR
+Friday: 15 EUR + 3 EUR + 1 EUR = 19 EUR
-Total fee is 90 EUR
+Total fee is 91 EUR

 **Example 3:** Driving to Linz for party
 A passenger car running on fossile fuels enters Linz on a Saturday at 5:00pm and leaves Linz on the following calendar day at 1:30am (night).